emilstu/CAE_Feature_Extraction/README.md

 The results from the automatic segmentaton and clustering will be saved in the patients folder for classification (marked output)

 ### CAE
-Convolutional autoencoder for dimensionality reduction of image patches.
-The CAE can be trained using either 2D and 3D patches.
-Utilized on CAE data, where manual segmentations are available.

 ### Automatic segmentation
-The automatic segmentation is based on [miscnn](https://github.com/frankkramer-lab/MIScnn), and is utilized on the classification data.

 ### Clustering (k-means)
-Clustering of segmentations to be used for the feature extraction.

 ### Feature Extraction
-Features are extracted from the clusters by utilizing a trained CAE model (2D/3D).
-For each cluster the maximum standard deviation is calculated.
-The result is a 1D list with the same size as number of clusters.

 ### SVM-classification
-The extracted features are loaded and  are classified by Support Vector Machines.
-Patients are labeled based on ffr measurements according to a specified cut-of-value.

 ## Setting parameters
+### CAE
+Convolutional autoencoder for dimensionality reduction of image patches.
+The CAE can be trained using either 2D and 3D patches.
+Utilized on CAE data, where manual segmentations are available.
-### 2D-CAE
+#### 2D-CAE
 To utilize 2D autoencoder the patch-size has to be on the form
 ```bash
 cae_patch_size = (1, 48, 48)